ynsgnr/capulus/readme.md

 If you want to build an enclosure for buttons and screen as well, please include back support for the buttons otherwise with the force applied the buttons can shift.
 You can see my crappy back support (two hot glued plastic sticks that reaches to the end of the box for support) in the picture:

 ## Dimmer Module and Relays
-Heater is connected with a relay, I used SSR-40DA on D4 (pin 2).
+Heater is connected with a relay, I used SSR-40DA on D8 (pin 15).
+Solenoid valve is also connected with a relay, I used SSR-40DA with a button logic, basically i copied to same logic classic design has in high voltage to the low voltage.
-Pump is connected with [robotdyn dimmer module](https://robotdyn.com/ac-light-dimmer-module-1-channel-3-3v-5v-logic-ac-50-60hz-220v-110v-1.html) on D5 (pin 14) for PWM and on D0 (pin 16) for zero-cross detection (z-c).
+Pump is connected with [robotdyn dimmer module](https://robotdyn.com/ac-light-dimmer-module-1-channel-3-3v-5v-logic-ac-50-60hz-220v-110v-1.html) on D5 (pin 14) for PWM and on D7 (pin 13) for zero-cross detection (z-c).

 ## Temp Sensor
 I used a m4 threaded thermocouple with MAX6675.
 Its connected as follows:
-SO: D8 (pin 15)
+SO: D4 (pin 2)
-CS: D7 (pin 13)
+CS: D0 (pin 16)
 CLK: D6 (pin 12)
 You can modify temp.sensor.h if you want to change the setup.
 You can find more information on how to wire temp sensor and screen [here](https://www.14core.com/wiring-thermocouple-max6675-on-esp8266-12e-nodemcu/)